-One of the most important aspects of a successful mining operation is the effectiveness of a project’s conveyor belts, transporting large volumes of material, and operating in a safe and efficient manner.
+One of the most important aspects of a successful operation is the effectiveness of a project’s conveyor belts, transporting large volumes of material, and operating in a safe and efficient manner.

 To aid both productivity and safety, the Carroll Technologies Group works closely with equipment manufacturers, such as the PBE Group and Martin Sprocket and Gear, to provide robust and versatile belt monitoring devices for a range of industrial applications.

 While the effectiveness of conveyor belts can be taken for granted, ineffective belts can severely undermine productivity at mine sites.
 The World Coal Association estimates that over 7,200 million tonnes of hard coal are produced worldwide, all of which will need transporting around mining operations, either for processing or transport off-site.
 Mining Technology reported that some companies consider malfunctioning belts to be responsible for up to 50% of unscheduled disruptions, impeding production at large-scale mining operations.

 Belt malfunction also poses a significant safety threat, with the Mine Safety and Health Administration (MSHA) reporting that three of the 25 fatalities recorded at US mines in 2018 involved conveyor belts.
 Two accidents involved a worker being crushed between a conveyor belt and another piece of machinery as they were moved, and the third involved a belt unexpectedly starting while the victim was conducting maintenance work on the belt.

 Monitoring at the Heart of Safety: PBE Belt Boss

 More effective monitoring systems could have helped ensure worker safety during all three accidents, primarily by informing workers of the relative position of belts and other machinery.